 Cooking and Meals: Master Your Kitchen

-For many cooking is a joy; for others it's a simple necessity.
-Unfortunately, the onset of even minor vision loss can turn what used to be a pleasure into a chore.
+For many people, cooking is a joy; for others, it's a simple necessity.
+The onset of even minor vision loss, however, can turn what perhaps used to be a pleasure into a chore.
 The anxiety you may be feeling about preparing food is understandable.
-After all, you're literally playing with fire.
 Even so, with practice and a few modifications to your cooking space, you can continue to prepare food safely, independently, and well.

 Transcript of Video

 NARRATOR 1: People doing various kitchen tasks with an instructor.

 NARRATOR 2: For those who are accustomed to cooking meals for themselves or their families, navigating the kitchen without full vision can seem daunting, or even scary.
 That perceived loss of independence can be a real blow, especially if cooking was a hobby.
 But it doesn't have to be that way.
 Staying active and safe in the kitchen is a matter of learning some basic techniques, applying simple strategies and using adaptive versions of kitchen equipment, all readily available in most stores.

 Items like this liquid-level indicator can help.
 It beeps when a cup or glass is nearly full.
 Other devices include large-print timers, raised and colored markings that maximize usable vision and your sense of touch.
 Then there's a special safety food turner.
 Safety food turners are essentially two spatulas joined by tongs, but they offer greater control when handling hot food.
 All are inexpensive.
 When it comes to technique...